Is RAAF trying to drop ‘Royal Australian’ from its name?

 - Space launch

-- and, no more stark ‘proof’ than this picture –>
+- no more starker ‘proof’ than this web-site screenshot –>

-Without going into details, I initially thought I had erroneously and too quickly jumped to a false conclusion on this, but, after publishing a retraction, I was contacted by several people, including RAAF members, who told me there actually is an active campaign to preference “Air Force” over “Royal Australian Air Force” – even to the extent that ‘Royal Australian’ comes back crossed out with red pen from higher-rank clearance processes.
+Since first publishing on this issue, I have also been contacted by several people, including RAAF members, who told me there actually is an (unofficial) active campaign to preference “Air Force” over “Royal Australian Air Force” – even to the extent that ‘Royal Australian’ comes back crossed out with red pen from higher-rank clearance processes.

 Brian Hartigan